Ellis-Ayikwei/waste-wise/Wasgo-BE/apps/Payment/README.md

-# MoreVans Payment Integration with Stripe Checkout
+# Wasgo Payment Integration with Stripe Checkout

-This document explains how to use the Stripe Checkout integration for the MoreVans platform.
+This document explains how to use the Stripe Checkout integration for the Wasgo platform.

 ## Overview